HomeNewsResearchLourdes Martínez Villaseñor: Promoting Responsible and Ethical AI

 Lourdes Martínez Villaseñor: promoting responsible and ethical AI

-Mexico City, December 4, 2023 - Artificial intelligence (AI) has become a powerful tool in several areas of society.
-However, its dizzying growth raises questions about its responsible and ethical application.
-As AI becomes integrated into our lives, challenges arise regarding the creation of trustworthy and fair systems.
+Mexico City, December 4, 2023.—Today , artificial intelligence (AI) has become a powerful tool in various areas of society.
+However, its rapid growth raises questions about its responsible and ethical use.
+As AI becomes increasingly integrated into our lives, challenges arise regarding the creation of reliable and fair systems.

-Dr. Lourdes Martínez Villaseñor, head of the academy of the Master's Degree in Data Science of the Universidad Panamericanais aware of this and therefore promotes the responsible and ethical application of artificial intelligence.
-It is precisely because of the actions she has taken in favor of it that she has been recognized as responsible AI leader of the year in North America .
+Dr. Lourdes Martínez Villaseñor, Head of Academic Affairs at the Master’s Program in Data Science at Universidad Panamericana, is aware of this and therefore promotes the responsible and ethical application of artificial intelligence.
+It is precisely because of the steps she has taken toward this goal that she has been recognized as the Responsible AI Leader of the Year in North America.

 Lourdes Martínez Villaseñor: promoting responsible and ethical AI